-In this reality, it is no surprise that girls are unable to decide how long their days in school will last.
-From menstruation to forced marriage, girls face numerous barriers that are keeping them from reaching their full potential.
+In this reality, it is no surprise that girls cannot decide how long their days in school will last.
+From menstruation to forced marriage, girls face numerous barriers that are keeping them from pursuing a future they want.

 The most powerful weapon we have in the fight for equality is the untapped potential of millions of girls – who are ready and eager to champion change in their communities.

 Plan International has a program called Champions of Change that promotes gender equality, girls’ rights and change in social norms through youth engagement and peer-to-peer groups with boys and girls aged 10-19.

 Working both with girls and boys, the goal of this program is to empower girls about their rights and to engage boys in a conversation about gender equality, harmful gender norms, their rights and the role they play in being allies for change.
 Champions of Change also works to foster intergenerational dialogues to ensure that the youth’s commitment to gender equality is supported by their families and their communities.

 “Champions of Change is one of the greatest things that has ever happened to me,” says Joan.

 In Joan’s community, teen pregnancy is a common occurrence.
 “The parents believe that when a girl starts her menstruation, she’s old enough to become a mother or a wife,” says Joan.
 But Joan is a Champions of Change facilitator and passionately challenges such attitudes.

 Early and forced marriage remains a large barrier to education for girls and often stands in the way of them pursuing their dreams.
 But girls like Pauline are pushing the confines of gender norms and carving a path to a brighter future for themselves.
 Pauline was forced to drop out of school at 15 when her widowed mother could no longer afford the fees.

 “My mother told me it would be best to look for a man so he could buy me things I needed, like sanitary pads.”
 The man’s family paid just $40 for her to become his wife and a year later, she had a baby boy.